Data analysis for the project hambiDoubleEvo

 Microbiology, Ecology, Evolution, Predator-prey

-1 Manuscript:
+1 Records:

 ‡ equal contribution, ◇ Corresponding author and equal contribution